Eric Gugler: Honors

 Gugler served as a trustee of the American Academy in Rome, 1918–1945.
 He was elected a member of the National Academy of Design in 1941, and an academician in 1946.
 He was a member of the National Sculpture Society, a member of the National Institute of Arts and Letters, and a trustee of the American Scenic and Historic Preservation Society.
 He became a member of the American Institute of Architects in 1921, and was elected an AIA Fellow in 1939.

-Personal
+Personal life and death

 Gugler married Broadway actress and dancer Anne Tonetti in 1932.
 They were part of an artist's colony at Sneden's Landing in Orangetown, New York.
 He designed their house there, "Green Barn", where he died in 1974.

-Legacy

 Gugler donated his White House papers to its Office of the Curator.
 His widow donated additional papers to the Archives of American Art at the Smithsonian Institution.

 Paul Manship's relief portrait of Anne and Eric Gugler (1932) is at the Smithsonian American Art Museum.